JohnMalmsteen/aib-datathon/README.md

 ---
 ### API
  - Created the web service with node and express
+ - Used the express router to manage the routes
  - MongoDB database
+ - mongoose.js to provide interaction with Mongo through a model - controller pattern
  - Deployed to [DigitalOcean](https://www.digitalocean.com/)
  - Used datasets as listed above from the AIB DataHack competition